mr-ansar/layer-cake/doc/source/switching-to-multiprocessing.rst

      - :class:`~.USER_LOG`
      - *enable output of logs at the selected level*
    * - **home-path**
-     - string
+     - str
      - *folder path, location of the composite process*
    * - **role-name**
-     - string
+     - str
      - *unique name of the process within the home*
    * - **resource-path**
-     - string
+     - str
      - *location of read-only files, override default*
    * - **model-path**
-     - string
+     - str
      - *location of operational files, override default*
    * - **dump-types**
      - bool